 Veteran is a legal term to identify a person who served in active military, naval, or air service, and was discharged or released under conditions other than dishonorable (U.S. Department of Veterans Affairs, 2017).
-Student veterans or veteran students includes students who are currently or formerly serving members of the military, including active duty, National Guard, and Reserves, regardless of combat experience, legal veteran status, or GI Bill use.
+The terms student veterans and veteran students include students who are currently or formerly serving members of the military, including active duty, National Guard, and Reserves, regardless of combat experience, legal veteran status, or GI Bill use.
 Depending on the institution, student veterans may be more narrowly defined and exclude those who are currently serving, have retired, or have been dishonorably discharged (Vacchi, 2012).
-Going through basic training is a formative and intense identity-developing experience that is shared among most student veterans in higher education.
+Going through basic training is a formative and intense identitydeveloping experience that is shared among most student veterans in higher education.